 Gerðuberg Cliffs

-Gerðuberg Cliffs is a landscape in Golden Circle & Nearby, Iceland — about 121 km from Reykjavik and reached by a drive to the trailhead and a short walk in (footwear and weather check).
+Gerðuberg Cliffs is a landscape in West Iceland, Iceland — about 121 km from Reykjavik and reached by a drive to the trailhead and a short walk in (footwear and weather check).
 Shoot it year-round, though winter wind, ice, and short daylight rework the shot list, then use the GPS coordinates, parking notes, and nearby waypoints below to fold this stop into a longer photography route.

 Overview